Aymen-Nacer/An-Android-Mobile-Application-for-Assisting-Students-with-Disabilities/README.md

 Tools and Technologies: Google Places API, Google Maps API, Text-to-Speech (TTS) API, SpeechRecognizer, Firebase, Firestore, Firebase Authentication, Google Duo, Android Studio, use case diagrams, interaction diagrams, class diagrams, and system architecture.

+Use Cases:

+* The system can audibly announce, "You have a restaurant located approximately 15 meters to the northeast."
+* A hearing-impaired student can use the app to order a coffee and have their text instantly converted into speech when the waiter replies.
+* When a student at a large university gets lost, they can use the system to connect with a volunteer who guides them to their destination in real-time.

 # Class Diagram:
 ![class](https://user-images.githubusercontent.com/67188835/103522902-1767d200-4e8c-11eb-868d-5b0929312729.PNG)